The Science of Cocaine Addiction

 Immediate Effects of Coke Use

-The effects of this drug are usually immediate following ingestion and typically last anywhere from several minutes to about one hour depending on the dose and how the individual’s system absorbs the drug.
+The effects of this drug are usually immediately following ingestion and typically last anywhere from several minutes to about one hour depending on the dose and how the individual’s system absorbs the drug.
 If the drug is absorbed by snorting, the absorption rate is slower and may last as long as 30 minutes.
 However, if the coke is smoked, it will have a significantly quicker effect but only last up to 10 minutes.

 The immediate physiological effects of use may include pupil dilation, body temperature increase, blood vessel constriction, and elevated heart rate.
 These symptoms can likely lead to violent tendencies, panic, anxiety, and paranoia.
 Unlike the euphoric feelings of the drugs, these symptoms can be present after the high has worn off.